 forlorn wanderer then pacing the dark streets, could have heard her innocent disclosure, and could have seen the drops of pity kissed away by her husband from the soft blue eyes so loving of that husband, he might have cried to the night -- and the words would not have parted from his lips for the first time --

-the rising of a body of water and its overflowing onto normally dry land
+the overflowing of a body of water onto normally dry land

 Their three heads had been close together during this brief discourse, and it had been as much as they could do to hear one another, even then: so tremendous was the noise of the living ocean, in its irruption into the Fortress, and its

 inundation of the courts and passages and staircases.

 Compare with the vocabulary word "deluge" (in Part 3).
 The image in this sentence of the sounds going into the fortress, up the stairs and through the halls, is a direct metaphor to what had happened before the events in the book, when the lower classes rushed into the same spaces when they were taking over the country and executing the aristocracy.

 a small or moderate or token amount